davidlira19/Automated-Builds-CI-CD/docs/README.md

 Build automation is the process of automating the retrieval of source code, compiling it into binary code, executing automated tests, and publishing it into a shared, centralized repository.

 Build automation is a critical first step of any CI/CD process.
-You must have build automation in place in order for Continuous Integration (CI) and Continous Deployment (CD) to occur.
+You must have build automation in place in order for Continuous Integration (CI) and Continuous Deployment (CD) to occur.

 Automated Builds advantages:
 - A necessary pre-condition for continuous integration and continuous testing